SalenaLuu/portfolio-microservice-example/README.md

              - Path=/api/v1/userdata**

 When we now start our server and try to access http://localhost:8765/api/v1/userdata we will directly redirect to okta login page.
-In our case we created a John Doe with the username/email "test@example.com" our password will be "12345678!".
+In our case we already created a "John Doe" with the username/email "test@example.com" our password will be "12345678!".
 So let's login...

 If it's working you will receive a json body back with